frankmeza/frankmeza/src/pages/articles/2018-05-20---essential-concepts-for-junior-developers-to-know/index.md

 ## My Personal Experience

-My first job in development was at a Rails/Backbone/CoffeScript shop, which was great for me at the time.
-When I began to learn programming, it was in Ruby.
-Because I didn't have to adjust to new syntax right away, I was able to continue my learning of writing object-oriented code within such a widely known MVC framework as Rails in one seemingly unending streak of Ruby classes, and Rails controllers and serializers.

-Later, I grew an interest in both functional programming and typed languages.
-Although Ruby on Rails isn't really the best space to take advantage of these types of approaches, I was still able to take *full* advantage of the fundamental concepts that I picked up during all that time programming within a Ruby/Rails environment.
+My own timeline of tech stacks has varied from Rails/Backbone/Coffeescript to React Native/Redux/Typescript.
+Learning to code with Ruby and a more object-oriented approach to programming had given way to using typed Javascript and a functional style.

-Shortly after, I began working with a new team, whose primary stack is a mostly-functional and immutable approach to Typescript/React/React-Native/Go.
-This is obviously a very different tech stack than (mutable) object-oriented Rails/Backbone/CoffeeScript.
-However, I was able to leverage my experience with Ruby methods and objects and classes (as well as a few things in CoffeeScript) to learning to code using Javascript's functional parts: *map*, *filter*, and *reduce* among them, as well as newer ES6 features such as the spread operator and fat arrow functions.
+However, I was able to leverage my experience and understanding of Ruby methods and objects and classes (as well as a few things in the local style of CoffeeScript) to learning to code using Javascript's functional parts: *map*, *filter*, and *reduce* among them, as well as newer ES6 features such as the spread operator and fat arrow functions.

 ### The Big Scary Final Boss: The Whiteboard Session Algorithm